Oops and Daisies

 But First!
 What You Need to Bullet Journal

 1. Journal, preferably with numbered pages.
 Really, any journal will do.
-If you’re not keen on drawing lots of lines though, be sure to get one with lines to make your journaling experience easier.
+If you’re not keen on drawing lots of lines though, be sure to get a journal/notebook with lines to make the process easier.
 Also make sure it’s big/wide enough to keep track of everything you want to keep track of, whether it be grocery lists, blog ideas, social media calendars, kid schedules, etc.

 2. Pen – Again, any pen will do… unless you decide to get colorful.